alexanderGugel/webglify/README.md

 Images and text currently have a number of limitations, but both are fully featured aside from those limitations!
 Text automatically spawns in the center of its parent container and might be difficult to move reliably due to some wonky behavior of the renderer.
 It presently character wraps, as opposed to word wrap, and will simply stop rendering if it takes up more vertical space than its parent container.
 Also, there is only one font and one size that is currently available.
 More options for text are currently in the works though.

 Images can take either a local URL to the file or a http:// call as long as your environment has the CORS permission to download the image and render it as a texture.
 It might be worth it to serve your document from a server even for local use due to this.
 This is a known issue in three.js as WebGL opened up a potential attack vector through shaders and so browsers are very suspicious of external resources being used as a texture.
-It isn't my fault (I swear).

 These issues will be taken care of in future builds very soon.